dahak-metagenomics/dahak/docs/workflows_getting_started.md

 ## Getting Started with Snakemake

 [Snakemake](http://snakemake.readthedocs.io/en/stable/) is a python build tool.

-To ensure a universal installation process, we will use [pyenv](https://github.com/pyenv/pyenv) to install the correct versions of python and conda.
+To ensure a universal installation process, we will use [pyenv](https://github.com/pyenv/pyenv) to install the correct versions of Python and Conda.

 Start by running the pyenv installer: